 Older Than They Think: Most people believe that the teleporter was added for the first time in TFC.
-They were in the first Team Fortress for only one version after it was removed for being a game breaker (there was no wait for the teleporter to recharge unlike the later games)
+They were in the first Team Fortress for only one version after it was removed for being a game breaker (there was no wait for the teleporter to recharge, unlike in the later games).

-Also in the early versions of Team Fortress the scout had the double barrel shotgun in his arsenal but was removed for presumably being too cheap and wasn't until TF2 that he got it back as an exclusive weapon.
+Also in the early versions of Team Fortress, the scout had the double barrel shotgun in his arsenal, but was removed for presumably being too cheap and it wasn't until TF2 that he got it back as an exclusive weapon.

 Paranoia Fuel: Any time you are around a corner, you could find yourself face to face with any one of the other classes (or a sentry) out to kill you.
 At least you can hear them... most of the time.